petecarapetyan/webappwriter/docs/blog/11tyRocketIntro.md

 ## Bonus Points for MPA Features

-I'm not against marriage, but neither do I believe that it should be taken lightly.
-So this whole thing about getting married into an SPA just to - er uh - have relations with auth and a back end, yeah I've got issues with that.
+The SPA is such a dominant structural feature in web based app design, most developers have never had an opportunity to even imagine the approach as optional.
+How else would you even accomplish something as fundamental as a shared auth and/or back end connection?

 If you want you're mind blown for a few minutes, [watch Rocket's creator, Thomas Allmer, use Rocket to replace both a React SPA and a Lit SPA](https://www.youtube.com/watch?v=JEirUtE4k84&t=1576s) with Rocket's MPA design - while coding.

-Rocket makes this possible with a really clean and super-dumb (as in simple) bolt up mechanism for wiring in Javascript without a fuss.
+Rocket makes this possible with a really clean and super simple bolt up mechanism for wiring in Javascript without a fuss.

-I got so excited, I started working on my own _**Friends With Benefits**_ Web Components that let me take little micro-SPA-like-functionality components into Rocket pages with only the _**precise minimum**_ of Firebase Auth, or Firestore Database, or other specialized functionality _**only to the page that needs it.**_ This is just too much fun.
+This blog is not the place to detail such a fundamental shift as SPA to MPA.
+Once there, however, your brain might imagine new opportunities to speed up your user's experience with an MPA.
 Shopping cart?
 Single widget on a single page.
-The 150 product pages don't even know that the cart exists, nor do they require auth/login.
-Sorry, SPA enthusiasts.
+The other 150 product pages don't even know that the cart exists, nor do they require auth/login.
+Hmmm.

 ## Opposite Approaches